James Siena: Early life and education

 James Siena was born in Oceanside, California in 1957 but lived and grew up in Washington D.C. until the age of 12, when his family moved to California in 1969.
 He moved to New York in 1975 to attend Cornell University in Ithaca, New York.
 He received his Bachelor of Fine Arts (B.F.A.) in 1979 from Cornell University.

 Asked to name the teacher who most influenced him, Siena quickly cites Mary Croston, an after-school art instructor who taught him as a teenager.
 Croston treated her young students as “real” artists, says Siena, introducing them to such tools as charcoal and graphite and coaching them in figure drawing.
 “She just taught the basics; that was very influential,” he says of those classes in the “art hut” behind Croston's house in Stanford, California.
 Siena also remembers being “very moved” by the late Peter Kahn, who taught the history of techniques at Cornell.
 According to Siena, “He was a marvelous Renaissance man” who taught his students such skills as determining whether paper is archival quality and making ink out of toast crumbs and saliva.

-When Siena opted to move to New York rather than attend graduate school after finishing his B.F.A. degree at Cornell University, he found plenty of mentors in the local art community.
-He was impressed by the “very independent, visionary spirit” of Alan Saret, who took him to the scrap yard and taught him about working with metal.
-Chuck Close helped him understand “very obvious stuff” like how to approach a relationship with a gallery (Close likened it to a “conversation”) and how to maximize earnings from day jobs to spend more time painting.
-Before being able to become an artist full-time Siena supported himself as a frame maker.
+After earning his B.F.A. at Cornell University, Siena chose to relocate to New York rather than pursue graduate studies.
+There, he found numerous mentors within the local art community.
+He was particularly influenced by the “very independent, visionary spirit” of Alan Saret, who introduced him to working with metal at the scrapyard.
+Chuck Close provided practical guidance, explaining foundational concepts such as developing relationships with galleries—described by Close as a “conversation”—and strategies for maximizing income from day jobs to allow more time for painting.
+Before becoming a full-time artist, Siena supported himself as a frame maker.

 Prior to becoming an established and recognized visual artist, James Siena was known for his performance art, which included singing and rapping with his now ex-wife Iris Rose and Chazz Dean.
 Most notably he appeared on Cinemax's TV series Dangerous Film Club during the 1987 season of the show.